 The building module inside of EdgeWise allows you to automatically and semi-automatically extract walls from the point database.
-This Quick Start guide will give you an overview of how to go from point database to a full building model.
+This article will cover how to go from point database to a full building model.
 Refer to the articles following this quick start guide for more in depth building workflow.

 Most Building projects in EdgeWise should start with Automatic Wall Extraction.
 Click Process Scans under the File tab in a blank project to begin.

 The Process Scans dialogue box will appear.
 Next, choose your workflow based on the makeup of your files, select your scan files, then click Open.

 Upon clicking Open, you will be greeted with the Process Scans Options Dialogue box.
 From here, adjust settings for generation of the Point Database as well as automatic wall extraction.
 The Save File Name and Save File Location can also be adjusted here.
 Click Next, then Start, and EdgeWise will begin to produce your walls.

 For more information on Automatic Wall Extraction, view this article here.